Photo credit: One Tree Photography

 Welcoming Black and Native Families Into Your Practice, Bastyr University, Seattle 2019

-Birth Educator Training, Great Starts Organization, Seattle 2019
+Childbirth Educator Training, Parent Trust for Washington Children/Great Starts Organization, Seattle 2019.